Ax9D/Shumi/README.md

 # Engine
-A ECS architecture Game Engine I wrote in Java using OpenGL as the rendering API using LWJGL's OpenGL binding for Java.
+A ECS architecture Game Engine I wrote in Java using OpenGL as the rendering API using LWJGL's OpenGL bindings.